hashicorp-guides/consul-api-gateway-on-nomad/README.md

 nomad job run ./api-gateway.nomad.hcl
 ```

-If you have a specific Docker image or Nomad namespace you'd like to use, pass
+If you have specific Docker images or Nomad namespace you'd like to use, pass
 the `-var` option to the `nomad job run` command.
 For example:

 ```
 nomad job run \
+    -var="consul_image=hashicorp/consul:1.18.1 \
-    -var="consul_envoy_image=example.com/consul-envoy:latest \
+    -var="envoy_image=hashicorp/envoy:1.28.1 \
     -var="namespace=consul"
 ```